 Testing big things matters.

 An email campaign is a fast way to test big things.
-An email campaign to your audience will quickly tell you what’s working and what’s not.
+An email to your list will quickly tell you what’s working and what’s not.
 Tests using a Facebook ad or an ad on another social media platform are another easy and relatively inexpensive way to assess variables.
+For a deeper dive into email marketing, read our post: Email Mastery: How to Create a Newsletter in Mailchimp that Shines.

 Campaign testing that’s focused on big things will improve your marketing.